 Tesla Autopilot is of course a combination of both hardware and software like any computer in the world.
 Recently, the next iteration of the hardware part has been a hot topic of debate inside the Tesla Community of owners, enthusiasts, and investors — aka HW4.

-Tesla revealed the world’s most advanced self-driving supercomputer at the company’s Autonomy Day 2019.
+Tesla revealed the previous generation of the world’s most advanced self-driving supercomputer at the company’s Autonomy Day 2019.
 At the time, Elon Musk referred to it as FSD Computer but it gained popularity with the name of Hardware 3.0 or HW3 in short.

 Tesla cars produced with HW3 had 8 external cameras along with 12 ultrasonic sensors and a forward radar (see diagram below).
 Tesla removed radars from its vehicles in favor of the Tesla Autopilot AI Vision in 2021.